h2tc-roboticsx/H2TC/doc/data_file_explanation.md

       * <u>local transformation matrix</u>: The local pose transformation matrix w.r.t. the start pose frame.
 The matrix has a size of 4x4 and is unfolded by row.
       * global transformation matrix: The global pose w.r.t. the OptiTrack world frame.
 The matrix has a size of 4x4 and is unfolded by row.
     <br>

   * ***processed/***: The formatted data derived from the raw data.
     * ***rgbd0/***: The left-eye RGB images and normalized depth images from the fixed third-person (side)  ZED  camera (SN: 17471).
       * **left_{frame_ID}.png**: The RGB images produced by the left-eye camera of the ZED.
 Left-eye RGB images align with the corresponding depth maps, which are set internally by [ZED SDK](https://www.stereolabs.com/docs/video/recording/).
 The digits `{frame_ID}` represent the frame index.
       * **depth_{frame_ID}.png**: The normalized depth images.
 They align with the corresponding left-view RGB images.
 The digits `{frame_ID}` represent the frame index.
 They should be only used for visualization since they do not contain real depth values.
       * **depth.npy**: The 3-dimensional numpy array holding the unnormalized depth estimation of each frame.
-It aligns with the left-view RGB images by [ZED SDK](https://www.stereolabs.com/docs/video/recording/).
+It aligns with the left-eye RGB images by [ZED SDK](https://www.stereolabs.com/docs/video/recording/).
 The unit of depth is millimeter.
         * dimension 0: The frame index
         * dimension 1: The height in range [0, 719] where 0 corresponds to the topmost of the image.
         * dimension 2: The width in range [0, 1279] where 0 corresponds to the leftmost of the image.